corda/corda-solutions/docs/source/corda-modelling-notation/views/views-state-machine.rst

   -	Requirements that a particular type of State is include in the Transaction
   -	Requirements that a specified Command is included in the Transaction

-As the nature of the Transaction changes based on the Command invoked, the Transaction Level Constraints are modelled as being attached to the Command.
+As the nature of the Transaction changes based on the Command invoked, the Transaction Level Constraints are represented as being attached to the Command.

 The total Transaction Level Constraints in a given Transaction is the union of the Transaction Level Constraints attached to all Commands in the Transaction from all the Contracts attached to the States in the Transaction.

-Note, Transitions, Required Signatures, Visibility and Multiplicity constraints are also type of Transaction Level Constraints, but these have special importance so are shown separately to aid model understanding.
+Note, Transitions, Required Signatures, Visibility and Multiplicity constraints are also type of Transaction Level Constraints, but these have special importance so are shown separately to aid understanding.
 We want to avoid just having a big list of constraints as this is hard to visually take in and reason about.

 ----------------------------
 Required Signers Constraints